What is Practicum and Work Experience as a Student?

 Students participating in work placements that involve working with children or in healthcare settings, such as Early Childhood Education, Health Care Assistant, Optician, or Dental Technology Sciences programs, are strongly recommended to complete an immigration medical examination (IME).
 This is recommended even if applicants from their country of origin are exempt from a medical exam when applying for a study permit.

-Failure to complete an IME may result in study permit conditions that do not authorize participation in a student work placement, making you ineligible to complete required practicum or clinical components of your program.
+Failure to complete an IME may result in study permit conditions that do not authorize participation in a student work placement, making you ineligible to complete the required practicum or clinical components of your program.

 To be eligible for a student work placement, the placement must be a required component of your study program.